 - Monitors and evaluates the work of the school by reviewing the performance of the headteacher, the effectiveness of the policy framework, progress towards targets, and the effectiveness of the school improvement strategy.

 - Signs off the self-evaluation process and responds to Ofsted reports as necessary.
 In addition it ensures that parents are involved, consulted, and informed as appropriate, with information to the community being made available as required.

 As governors at Roade Primary School, our over-arching aim is to ensure that the children in our school are able to perform to the best of their ability.
-We have 3 regular committees: Teaching & Learning, Finance & Personnel and Premises (with the Pay committee meeting when required).
+We have 2 regular committees: Teaching & Learning and Resource.
 There are a range of governors from different walks of life that are able to provide different perspectives.
 All of us are charged with acting in the best interests of the children in the school.

 Role of the Governing Body